Brain Exercise Initiative

 As a designer with Bits of Good working for BEI, my role was to continue development on the volunteer-facing web page that allows users to track and manage volunteers.

-CHALLENGE 1
+CONSTRAINT 1

 Hand-Off